solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-44.md

 ![image](https://user-images.githubusercontent.com/14041622/37166237-87aa433a-2339-11e8-8878-584517e65751.png)

-## Factor a quadratic as the product of two binomials
+## To factor a quadratic as the product of two binomials
+> To find out the answer quickly and get intuition of it step by step, visit this cheat online solver: [Cymath](https://www.cymath.com/).

 It's easy to expand product of two binomials to a quadratic, but tricky to factor them back.

 ![image](https://user-images.githubusercontent.com/14041622/37167137-0448086c-233c-11e8-8b0d-c73d21e55baa.png)